 The Clinical Coordinator will present all applications received to the Education Department Faculty who shall be responsible for determining each applicant's readiness for a student teaching placement according to the standards listed in the Teacher Education Student Handbook and the Policies and Procedures Manual.
 The grade level, school, and district placement request for each student will be decided by the Education faculty and facilitated by the Clinical Coordinator in consultation with local school districts.
-The Clinical Coordinator will initiate all requests to school districts for placement of student teachers.
-The Clinical Coordinator will send a letter requesting placement to the selected school districts' Coordinator of Clinical Experiences.
-Upon confirmation of placement, a letter will notify the student teacher.
+The Clinical Coordinator will initiate all requests to school districts for placement of Student Teachers.
+The Clinical Coordinator of Clinical Experiences.
+Upon confirmation of placement, a letter will notify the Student Teacher.